api3dao/old-api3-docs/docs/next/technology/cli-commands.md

 ## More examples

-You can find more examples in the test files.
+You can find more examples in the _@api3-dao/airnode/package/admin_ [test files](https://github.com/api3dao/airnode/tree/master/packages/admin/test).